 One recent example has emerged through automation.
-When insurance organizations began to implement straight through processing (STP) in their claim approvals, the goal was to issue remittances faster, easier, and cheaper than manual processes.
+When insurance organizations began to implement straight through processing (STP) in their claim approvals, the goal was to issue remittances more quickly, easily, and cheaply than manual processes.
 For a time, this approach provided a net positive, but once organized fraudsters caught wind of this practice, they pounced on a new opportunity to deceive insurers.

 In addition to spotting red flags for common fraud occurrences, analytics programs need to be attuned to any abnormal similarities or unlikely statistical trends.
 Using cluster analysis, an organization can detect statistical outliers and meaningful patterns that reveal potential instances of fraud (such as suspiciously identical fraud claims).

 Even beyond the above automation example, your organization can use data discovery to find hidden indicators of fraud and predict future incidents.
-Splitting claims data into various groups through a few parameters (such as region, physician, billing code, etc. in healthcare) can help to find unexpected correlations or warning signs for your automation process or even human adjusters to flag as fraud.
+Splitting claims data into various groups through a few parameters (such as region, physician, billing code, etc., in healthcare) can help in detecting unexpected correlations or warning signs for your automation process or even human adjusters to flag as fraud.

-As you work to improve your fraud detection, there’s one challenge that all insurers face: protecting the personally identifiable information (PII) of members while you analyze your data.
-The fines related to HIPAA violations can amount to $50,000 per violation and other data privacy regulations can result in similarly steep fines.
-The good news is that organizations can balance their fraud prediction and data discovery with security protocols, if their data ecosystem is appropriately designed.
+As you work to improve your fraud detection, there’s one challenge all insurers face: protecting the personally identifiable information (PII) of policyholders while you analyze your data.
+The fines related to HIPAA violations can amount to $50,000 per violation, and other data privacy regulations can result in similarly steep fines.
+The good news is that insurance organizations can balance their fraud prediction and data discovery with security protocols if their data ecosystem is appropriately designed.

-Maintaining data privacy compliance and effective analytics requires some maneuvering.
+Maintaining data privacy compliance and effective insurance fraud analytics requires some maneuvering.
 Organizations that derive meaningful and accurate insight from their data must first bring all of their disparate data into a single source of truth.
-Yet unless they also implement access control through a compliance-focused data governance strategy, there’s a risk of regulatory violations while conducting fraud analysis.
+Yet, unless they also implement access control through a compliance-focused data governance strategy, there’s a risk of regulatory violations while conducting fraud analysis.

-One way to limit your exposure is to create a data access layer that tokenizes the data, replacing any sensitive PII with unique identification symbols that keep data separate without revealing members.
-Paired with clear data visualization capabilities, your adjusters and special investigation units can see the clear cut trends and evolving strategies without revealing individual members or claimants.
+One way to limit your exposure is to create a data access layer that tokenizes the data, replacing any sensitive PII with unique identification symbols to keep data separate.
+Paired with clear data visualization capabilities, your adjusters and special investigation units can see clear-cut trends and evolving strategies without revealing individual claimants.
 From there, they can take their newfound insights into any red flag situation, saving your organization millions while reducing the threat of noncompliance.